titoBouzout/Camaleon/readme.md

 Camaleón plugin allows you to quickly cycle between a combination of user defined chrome themes and colours schemes when pressing F8

+By pressing CTRL+F8 a random colour schemes will be chosen

 Installation
 ------------------